cindyweng18/csc460_preliminary_analysis/README.md

 ### Contributions
 Describe the contributions that each group member made.

-Sanjida, Nour, and Cindy worked on the data cleaning and exploratory analysis on Google Collab.
+Sanjida, Nour, and Cindy worked on the data cleaning,exploratory analysis, model training and evaluation on Google Collab and the blog post